|Abdul Hassan Law Group, PLLC New York Labor Lawyer||

 Under federal and state law, employees who work more than forty hours in a week are generally entitled to overtime pay for the hours over forty at a rate of one and a half times their regular hourly rate.For example, if an employee is paid twenty dollars an hour and works fifty hours in a week, for that week, the employee is entitled to base wages of 40 hrs x $20 or $800, plus overtime wages of 10 hrs x $30 or $300, for a total weekly wage of $1100.
 You may be owed overtime wages even if the employer calls you an independent contractor or a manager etc., pays you a salary or pays you in cash.
 Call us at 718-740-1000 for a free consultation about overtime pay.

-The current New York minimum wage is $9.00 an hour, which is higher than the the federal minimum wage of $7.25 an hour.
-If you are not paid at least the New York minimum wage rate of $9.00 an hour for each and every hour worked, give us a call at 718-740-1000 for a free consultation.
+The current New York minimum wage is $11.10 to $15.00 an hour, depending on the size of the employer, which is higher than the the federal minimum wage of $7.25 an hour.
+If you are not paid at least the New York minimum wage rate of $11.10 to $15.00 an hour for each and every hour worked, give us a call at 718-740-1000 for a free consultation.

 Federal minimum wage NYS minimum wage